 Do you know what’s common between the blinking cursor, hyperlinks and text highlighting in TextViews?
 They’re all implemented using spans.
 Spans are tiny objects that Android uses heavily across the framework.
 If you’ve worked with text styling such as bold or italics, then you’re already familiar with the basic usages of spans.
 But they are capable of much more than just modifying the visual representation of text like changing indentation, receiving URL clicks, listening to text changes, displaying spelling suggestions, images and much more.
 This talk will do a deep dive on the various spans that Android offers out of the box as well as custom spans and how they can be used for displaying text in any way imaginable.

-Saket is passionate about building personal, contextual software that is always aware of the user’s intentions.
-He started developing Android applications 4 years ago, when Fragments weren't a thing yet.
-He strives for excellence in user experience, and will often tweak animations down to the millisecond to make them feel more natural.
+Saket started developing for Android when Fragments weren't a thing yet and can often be found tweaking animations down to the millisecond to make them feel more natural.